 Start the MySQL server instance and then connect a client to it.

 Create a MySQL user with the

-process should not be captured in the
+SLAVE privilege.
+This process can be captured in the

 In the following example the user